 George Dorr was founder of the Hancock County Trustees of Public Reservations in Maine, which facilitated formation of Acadia National Park.

 On June 18, 1918, 18 Commonwealth was acquired from George Dorr by real estate dealer William J. Stober.

 On August 18, 1918, it was acquired from William Stober by Carrie Homer (Clark) Winslow, the wife of Herbert Freeman Winslow, a real estate dealer specializing in commercial buildings in Boston.
 They previously had lived in Beverly.
 They also maintained a home in Chatham and later in Harwich.

-In June of 1918, in anticipation of finalizing the purchase of 18 Commonwealth, Herbert Winslow had filed for (and subsequently received) permission to remodel the interior of the house, including installing an elevator.
-Plans for the remodeling, including “before and after” floor plans, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN M-7).
-On May of 1920, he filed for (and subsequently received) permission to add a new oriel window on the third floor, above the original oriel window on the second floor.
+In June of 1918, in anticipation of finalizing the purchase of 18 Commonwealth, Herbert Winslow filed for (and subsequently received) permission to remodel the interior of the house, including installing an elevator.
+Plans for the remodeling, including “before and after” floor plans, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN M-7).
+In May of 1920, he filed for (and subsequently received) permission to add a new oriel window on the third floor, above the original oriel window on the second floor.
 In both cases, the remodeling was designed by architect Henry Bailey Alden.
 He also was Herbert Winslow’s architect for several new commercial buildings, including three new buildings in the Back Bay built in 1912: the Wesleyan Building at 579-583 Boylston, the Keen Building at 661 Boylston, and 69 Newbury.
 And in 1921, he designed designed a new storefront at 97 Newbury for Herbert Winslow.